mem0ai/chrome-extension/README.md

 ## Configuration

 - API Key: Required for connecting to the Mem0 API.
 Obtain this from your Mem0 Dashboard.
 - User ID: Your unique identifier in the Mem0 system.
-If not provided, it defaults to 'claude-user'.
+If not provided, it defaults to 'chrome-extension-user'.

 ## Troubleshooting